 - Greg Watson (Secretary, Queensland Country Press Association).

 Stay informed by subscribing to the Regional and Small Publishers Innovation Fund e-bulletin.

-Since the fund began, we’ve run two separate rounds: Round 1 in 2018 and the Regional Grant Opportunity Round in 2019.
+Since the fund began, we’ve run 2 separate rounds: Round one in 2018 and the Regional Grant Opportunity Round in 2019.

 The first round closed in August 2018.
 Under this round, we awarded around $3.6 million to 25 grant applicants for 29 projects.